 A. Rake leaves to the edge of your property for collection between early November and mid-December.
 Please keep the leaves out of the street (the police department has reported numerous hazardous conditions in regards to leaves blocking the roadway) to prevent leaves from clogging storm water sewers and from obstructing parking or traffic flow.
 It takes about two weeks to complete each circuit of collection along the Township’s streets at the height of leaf season.

 A. Yard waste (except grass clippings), leaves in biodegradable bags (no plastic) and bundled sticks will still be collected by the Township’s Public Works Department the second Tuesday of each month.
 You can request pickup of these items by contacting the Township office at (610) 566-4516.
 You must schedule an appointment for items to be picked up.
-You may purchase biodegradable bags at the Township Building for $1.00 during office hours.

 Q. Does the township collect Christmas trees?

 A. The Township will collect trees placed curbside during the first three weeks in January.
 Simply remove any decorations or plastic.

 Q. How do I dispose of heavy trash?